jezzlucena/caderno/SCHEDULED_EXPORTS_GUIDE.md

 If configured with Twilio, recipients receive:
 ```
-📱 Agenda Journal: Your scheduled export with X entries has been sent to your email.
+📱 Caderno Journal: Your scheduled export with X entries has been sent to your email.
 Check your inbox!
 ```

 ## 🔒 Security & Privacy